MyEtherWallet/knowledge-base-v3/content/Hardware Wallets (Ledger, Trezor, Digital Bitbox)/trezor-hardware-wallet-sending-from-trezor.md

 /*
-Title: [LEDGER] How Do I Send FROM My TREZOR?
+Title: How Do I Send FROM My TREZOR?
-Sort: 2
+Sort: 6
 */

 1. Go to [https://www.myetherwallet.com/](https://www.myetherwallet.com/#send-transaction).